Doctoral Training Centres

 This unique four year programme combines a Masters at Queen’s with a choice of cancer related project in year 1 with a PhD at the National Cancer Institute (NCI) in years 2-4

-It involves a partnership between the Centre for Cancer Research and Cell Biology (CCRCB) Queen’s University Belfast and the National Cancer Institute (NCI) Washington USA, a world renowned cancer institute with access to over 300 Principal Investigators.Learn more
+It involves a partnership between The Patrick G Johnston Centre for Cancer Research Queen’s University Belfast and the National Cancer Institute (NCI) Washington USA, a world renowned cancer institute with access to over 300 Principal Investigators.Learn more

 A Horizon2020 funded Marie Skłodowska-Curie doctoral training programme that supports interdisciplinary PhD students at Queen’s University Belfast.

 At its core, the SPaRK Programme is driven by the need to develop future leaders whose skills combine disciplinary excellence with a capacity for interdisciplinary, intersectoral and international (3i) working that creates genuinely disruptive thinkers.SPaRK Home

 Project supported by the EU's INTERREG VA Programme, managed by the Special EU Programmes Body (SEUPB), bringing partners from Western Scotland, Northern Ireland and the Republic of Ireland together.